-The Ultrasonic sensors use high-frequency sound waves to detect objects.
+The Ultrasonic sensors – just like bats – use high-frequency sound waves to detect objects.
 These sensors emit sound pulses that reflect off of nearby objects.
 A receiver detects the reflected waves and calculates the distance from your vehicle to the object.
-As ultrasonic system use sound waves, they can suffer from interference and are also not that useful on small, narrow objects such as poles.
+As ultrasonic systems use sound waves, they can suffer from interferences.
+They might not work that well with small, narrow objects such as poles.
 They are also affected by rain and wind.
-Also, since an ultrasonic system works by using individual sensors mounted on the car’s bumper, dirt, mud grime can cause the system to fail.
+Moreover, since an ultrasonic system works by using individual sensors mounted on the car’s bumper, dirt, mud and grime can cause the system to fail.

 Electromagnetic Parking Sensors

-This type of parking sensor uses Electromagnetic frequencies to detect nearby objects.
-Electromagnetic Parking Sensors can detect more types of objects without the same limitations of ultrasonic proximity sensors as they function in the wide range of wavelengths on the electromagnetic spectrum.
-Electromagnetic sensors can also be paired with a camera to help drivers better visualise their car and the space around it.
+These types of sensors use Electromagnetic frequencies to detect the objects nearby.
+Electromagnetic Parking Sensors can identify more types of objects and without the limitations of ultrasonic proximity sensors.
+This is because they function in a wide range of wavelengths on the electromagnetic spectrum.
+Electromagnetic sensors can also be paired with a camera to help the driver better visualize her car and the space around it.
 As opposed to ultrasonic sensors that are mounted onto the bumpers, Electromagnetic Sensors are mounted inside the bumper.
-Hence, there is no issue with dirt interfering with the system’s detection capability.
+Hence, there won’t be any issue of dirt interfering with the system’s detection capability.
 Another plus point with EPS is that they are discreet.

-One of the most intelligent parking systems of the time (thanks to technology) is known as park assist.
-This is about as close to a fully automated parking system.
-Park assist is employed as a feature in various high-end cars.
+One of the most intelligent parking systems of the time (thanks to technology) is the Park Assist.
+This is about as close as can we get to a fully automated parking system.
+Park Assist is employed as a feature in various high-end cars.
 Combining the cameras and sensors, park assist systems can find and judge the size of a parking space, and with the driver controlling the speed, it can steer its way into it.
 Most of these systems are now capable of both reverse and parallel parking manoeuvres.

 Tips for using Parking Sensor

-- Although, quite a feat in technology, one should not wholly rely on these sensors.
-They may not detect objects that are flat on the ground, below the bumper, too close to the car, or too far from it.
+Although, quite a feat in technology, one should not wholly rely on these sensors.
+This is because, they may not detect objects that are flat on the ground, below the bumper, too close to the car, or too far from it.